Legal guide

 How to decide faster

-Choose Matter if the portal should reduce matter friction
+Start with Matter when the portal should reduce matter friction

 Matter wins when the practical complaint is that clients still do not know what to send, what is missing, or where the matter stands without extra staff work.

-Those products become stronger when the portal is inseparable from matter management, billing, legal accounting, or a wider legal-platform change.
+Those products are useful comparisons when the portal is inseparable from matter management, billing, legal accounting, or a wider legal-platform change.

-Choose Smokeball or PracticeEvolve if you want the broader operating model
+Use Smokeball or PracticeEvolve for the broader operating-model comparison

 They become more relevant when the firm wants the client communication layer evaluated as part of a larger practice-management stack.